How to buy the best stairlift

 If the layout of your staircase is straight for the most part, but curves right at the top, you may be able to buy a straight stairlift plus a ‘bridging platform’ to enable the lift to reach the landing.

 You'll need to decide where your stairlift 'parks' – ie at the top or the bottom of the staircase.
 Stairlifts normally run on batteries that recharge automatically when the stairlift returns to its parking spot and charger.

 Seated stairlifts for curved staircases

-If a stairlift goes round a corner, it is classified as curved.
+If a stairlift goes round a corner, it's classified as curved.
 Curved stairlifts require bespoke curved rails to fit the exact shape of your staircase, so they are more expensive.
 As a rough guide, each extra corner doubles the initial price.

-Standing (or ‘perching’) stairlifts are often installed when the user has a particularly narrow staircase that won’t fit a seated lift.
+Often used for particularly narrow staircases that won’t fit a seated lift.
 The headroom of the staircase has to be high enough to fit your whole standing body.

 They can also be good if you have problems bending your knees, for example due to severe osteoarthritis.
 Some have a small ledge to help you keep your balance.

-Standing lifts are not appropriate for everyone, however.
-Most have grab rails attached, but if you sometimes get dizzy spells, for instance, or don’t have enough physical strength to stand for a few minutes, then it could be dangerous to use one.
+Standing lifts aren't appropriate for everyone, however.
+Most have grab rails attached, but if you sometimes get dizzy spells, or don’t have the physical strength to stand for a few minutes, then it could be dangerous to use one.

 Vertical ‘through-floor’ lifts

 These take you from one floor of your house to another via a hole in the ceiling/floor – for instance, moving directly from the living room up to the bedroom.
 The track of the stairlift attaches to the wall.